MicrosoftDocs/entra-docs/docs/id-protection/howto-export-risk-data.md

 ## Log Analytics

 Integrating risk data with Log Analytics provides robust data analysis and visualization capabilities.
-The high-level process to using Log Analytics to analyze risk data is as follows:
+The high-level process for using Log Analytics to analyze risk data is as follows:

 1. [Create a Log Analytics workspace](../identity/monitoring-health/tutorial-configure-log-analytics-workspace.md).
 1. [Configure Microsoft Entra diagnostic settings to export the data](../identity/monitoring-health/howto-configure-diagnostic-settings.md).